Ten Tips for Starting a New Job

 Who will be your supervisor on your first day?
 You may have interviewed with the hiring manager, but she may not be supervising you.
 Get contact information ahead of time.
 Also, find out what the protocol will be for checking in that morning.
 Do you ask at the front desk or go up to the correct floor?
 This may seem insignificant, but these kinds of details will save time and eliminate confusion.

 Have a direct line for contacting your manager in case of any problems.
-If there is a traffic accident or severe weather, call your manager directly.
-Leaving a message with the receptionist might not be enough, and that person might be stuck in the same traffic.
+Either a phone number, Slack or Teams chat will do.
+If there is a traffic accident, severe weather, or simply internet problems, let your know manager directly.
+They will certainly appreciate it.

 5. Your recruiter is your friend

 If your new job is a contract position, have your recruiter’s number on hand.
-Give him or her a call if you are going to be late or if there’s a problem on the job.
+Give him or her a call if you if there’s a problem on the job.
 Not only are recruiters like co-supervisors, they are also your ally!
 They can run interference for you or help solve any issues at work.

 6. Listen to processes and procedures

 You want to slip into your new role seamlessly and be independent as soon as possible.
 Listen closely to directions and pay attention to the company’s procedures.
 You may think you have a better way to do things, but it’s day one.
+This is crucial if you’re working from home.
 Follow along and learn.

 7. Take notes!